 2. Create your company or brand.

 Under the business or brand choice, select the “Get started” tab.
 This option is perfect for most bloggers because their site is a company or brand for them.
-You will then be prompted to provide the name of your page as well as the category it belongs to.
+You will then be prompted to provide the name of your page and the category it belongs to.

 Enter a name, and because this is a blog, you can choose either “Blogger” or “Personal Site” under the category, depending on which of the two categories your blog belongs to.